• Cake

 Additional Fillings and Garnishes

-• 8 Thin Mint cookies, crushed into crumbs
+• 8 Thin Mint cookies, chopped

 • 8 Thin Mint Cookies, whole (for garnish)